 Yes, you only have 120 days to ask for a State Hearing.
-The 120 days start either the day after the MHP personally gives you its appeal decision notice, or the day after the postmark date of the MHP appeal decision notice.
+The 120 days start either the day after the mental health plan personally gives you its appeal decision notice, or the day after the postmark date of the mental health plan appeal decision notice.